-Required: At least 56 points of 300-level Anthropology.
+Required: At least 56 points of 300-level Anthropology (not including ARTS 395).

-Required for entry to honours: B+ average at 300-level.
+Required for honours: B+ average at 300-level.

-Students intending to complete the BA with a minor in Anthropology must be credited with at least 80 points in Anthropology which must include at least 44 points at 200-level or above.
+Students intending to complete the BA with a minor in Anthropology must be credited with at least 80 points in Anthropology (not including ARTS 395) which must include at least 44 points at 200-level or above.